csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 ## Motivation

 Arrays are collection, or grouping, of values held in a single place.
-They can store multiple values of the same datatype, and are useful, for instance,
+They can store multiple values of the same datatype and are useful for...

-- When we want to store a collection of related values,
+- when we want to store a collection of related values
-- When we don't know in advance how many variables we need.
+- when we don't know in advance how many variables we need

 ## Declaration and Initialization of Arrays

+Structure

+- To declare an array, the structure is like so: `<datatype>[] <name> = new <datatype>[];`
+- To access a value in an array index, the structure looks like so: `arrayName[index]`
+   - An array's **index** (or cell) refers to the location in an array
+   - Arrays are **zero-indexed**, or in other words, arrays _start with zero_
+- To display the value in an array index, the structure looks like so: `Console.Write(arrayName[index]);`

+PLACE VISUAL REPRESENTATION OF ARRAY HERE WITH INDICES

-Declaration and assignment
+Declaration and Assignment

 ```
 int[] myArray;